savoirfairelinux/flashlight-search/README.md

 ## Installing Flashlight from source ##

+### Installing the BOM ###

+The project depends on a Maven artifact that is not *yet* deployed on Maven Central.

+1. Download the following artifact: https://github.com/savoirfairelinux/liferay-7-boms/blob/master/sp1/pom.xml
+2. Install it using: `mvn -C clean install`

+### Compiling ###

 You can produce the JARs by performing the following command in the source tree:

 `mvn -C clean package`